diku-dk/futhark-mem-sc22/README.md

 ## Instructions for running experiments

 We support two different methods of running the experiments from the paper:
 Directly on your host-machine or inside one of the provided containers.
+We recommend using one of the provided containers.

 ### Running benchmarks on your host-machine